 The singular they is a generic third-person singular pronoun in English.
 Use of the singular they is inclusive and helps writers avoid making assumptions about gender.
 Many advocacy groups and publishers have accepted and endorsed it.

-• Use they as a generic third-person singular pronoun to refer to a person whose gender is unknown or irrelevant to the context.
+- Use they as a generic third-person singular pronoun to refer to a person when you do not know their gender or it's irrelevant to the context.
 Do not use (s)he, s/he, or he or she.

 People-first language